 First, let me apologize for the continuing rants about the state of the sport.
-But when you’ve put in 30+ years, and see a lessening of interest in the very thing you’ve spend a lifetime trying to build, it can drive you to excess in one form or another.
-For sanity and health I’ve chosen to confront my demons through writing.
+But when you’ve put in 30+ years, and see a lessening of interest in the very thing you’ve spent a lifetime trying to build, it can drive you to excess in one form or another.
+For sanity and health, I’ve chosen to confront my demons through writing.

 That said, after the initial surge of emotions that followed the Competitor Group’s elimination of its elite athlete program last week, the time for solutions should now take up the baton.
 I’ve had several conversations this week along those lines, but it is to the constituent stakeholders of the sport we look first, as it is they who are best positioned to take heed of CGI’s decision and then move the sport ahead in its wake.

 Governing bodies were not instituted to control or administer a professional sport.
-So rather than offering opportunities for professional athletes as a primary concern, they orient more toward the development of grass roots interest and the collection of Olympic and World Championship medals, as such is their charter.
+So rather than offering opportunities for professional athletes as a primary concern, they orient more toward the development of grassroots interest and the collection of Olympic and World Championship medals.
 But professionalism has a much different, more narrow focus.

 As we have seen in the recent past, governing bodies can end up being competitors of the athletes for sponsorship platforms.
 Hence, the argument about USATF’s restriction on the number of sponsor logos an athlete can display on his/her competition jersey that came to a head at the USATF convention in St. Louis in 2011 reinforced how that restriction is primarily a means to protect the governing body’s own exclusivity rights in selling race number sponsorship.
 And there is nothing wrong with that, but it should move professional athletes away from an expectation of unalloyed advocacy from their governing bodies.

-In road running the next most organized constituency is the World Marathon Majors, made up of six of the world’s most prestigious marathons in Tokyo, Boston, London, Berlin, Chicago and New York City.
-And though the WMM has anteed up a single significant prize at the end of its two-year cycle, the events still compete against one another for the same athletes each spring and fall, even while funding their top WMM prize directly from their six members alone, as sponsorship opportunities have been sold-out across almost all sponsor categories at the individual event level.
+In road running, the next most organized constituency is the World Marathon Majors, made up of six of the world’s most prestigious marathons in Tokyo, Boston, London, Berlin, Chicago and New York City.
+And though the WMM has anteed up a single significant prize at the end of its two-year cycle, the events still compete against one another for the same pool of athletes each spring and fall, even while funding their top WMM prize directly from their six members alone, as sponsorship opportunities have been sold out across almost all sponsor categories at the individual event level.

 I always joke that the only categories not already sold seem to be alcohol, tobacco and firearms, and I can’t see the “ATF World Marathon Majors” coming anytime soon.
-But again, we see an impediment toward true coherence in the form of a viable league or tour as runners can’t run enough marathons in a calendar year to remain in the public eye.
+But again, we see an impediment toward true coherence as a viable league or tour, as runners can’t run enough marathons in a calendar year to remain in the public eye.
 At the same time, each event wants both a men’s and women’s race, and a men’s and women’s wheelchair race, to the point where the public can’t follow it all.

 But these events, excellent though they may be individually, remain universally separate and distinct from one another.
-They have never been tied together into a coherent tour structure.
-As a consequence, it has been all but impossible to advance interest in the sport of running via a cohesive marketing or media strategy on a national or global basis.
-Even the World Marathon Majors are not televised in all six member cities much less nations.
+They have never been linked together into a coherent tour structure.
+As a result, it has been all but impossible to advance interest in the sport of running via a cohesive marketing or media strategy on a national or global basis.
+Even the World Marathon Majors are not televised in all six member cities, much less nations.
 It is a quick leap from ‘out of sight’ to ‘out of mind’ as kids choose up their favorite sports’ stars to follow.

 At the same time the money difference between the major marathons and lesser distance events is so striking that the system has driven top competitors away from racing altogether, and instead has encouraged them to remain sequestered in their training camps preparing for one or two major efforts in the spring or fall.
 While such a system might work for pay-per-view boxing, ala the Floyd Mayweather — Canelo Alvarez bout September 14th — which is expected to generate up to two million PPV buys at $75 each, leading some to speculate that “Money” Mayweather’s $41.5 million guarantee could swell to as much as $100 million — the same one or two races per year system with little to no public payoff to generate interest — as with the Mo Farah, Haile Gebrselassie, Keninise Bekele showdown at the Bupa Great North Run one day later— constricts an athlete’s ability to build his or her brand, as athletes did in the past by racing more frequently.